Quadratic differentials, measured foliations and metric graphs on punctured surfaces: Introduction

+A key step in the proofs of Theorems \ref{thm1} and \ref{thm2} was the fact that a pair of model foliations in $\mathcal{P}_n$ uniquely determines a singular-flat metric on a neighborhood of that pole (see Proposition \ref{prop2}).
+Thus in Theorem \ref{thm3}, since $\mathcal{H}$ determines the horizontal model foliation at each pole, prescribing the vertical model foliations is equivalent to prescribing the geometry of the singular-flat end corresponding to each pole.
+The strategy of the proof of Theorem \ref{thm3} in \S5.2 is to reduce to the case when all poles have order two (and all ends are cylindrical) and use the main result of \cite{GuptaWolf0}.

-\textbf{Acknowledgements} This article has been in the works for several years, SG and MT are grateful for the support by NSF grants DMS-1107452, 1107263, 1107367 ``RNMS: GEometric structures And Representation varieties" (the GEAR Network).
-SG is also grateful for the support by the Danish National Research Foundation centre of Excellence, Centre for Quantum Geometry of Moduli Spaces (QGM), the Department of Science and Technology (DST) MATRICS Grant no. MT/2017/000706, and the Infosys Foundation.
-The authors are grateful to Fred Gardiner, whose insightful comments improved a previous version of the paper, as well as the referee for various suggestions.
+\textbf{Acknowledgements.} This article has been in the works for several years, SG and MT are grateful for the support by NSF grants DMS-1107452, 1107263, 1107367 ``RNMS: GEometric structures And Representation varieties" (the GEAR Network).
+SG is also grateful for the support by the Danish National Research Foundation centre of Excellence, Centre for Quantum Geometry of Moduli Spaces (QGM), the Department of Science and Technology (DST) MATRICS Grant no. MT/2017/000706, the Infosys Foundation, and the UGC.
+The authors are grateful to Fred Gardiner, as well as an anonymous referee, whose comments improved a previous version of the paper.